Chay2203/sugardaddy/README.md

-A decentralized web app where women can make requests — and **on-chain sugar daddies on Solana** can send money to full-fill then.
+A decentralized web app where women can make requests — and **on-chain sugar daddies on solana** can send money to full-fill them.

 ![SugarDaddy Banner](/public/banner.png)